a1v0/a1v0.de/articles/create-custom-sort-method-c-sharp.md

 Most, if not all, of C#'s pre-made classes can be sorted in ascending or descending order.
 In other words, if you make an array full of them, C# will be able to sort them.

 But what happens when you create your own class?
-How can I define my own sorting order?
+How can you define your own, custom sorting order?

 ## The `IComparable` interface